 Established in 1902, the YMCA of Singapore is a volunteer-based Christian organisation that seeks to serve and impact all members of the community, regardless of race, language or religion, through programmes, services and enterprises to develop the body, mind and spirit.

 A Brief History of the YMCA of Singapore

-The YMCA of Singapore will celebrate 115 years of service to the nation in 2017.
+The YMCA of Singapore celebrated 115 years of service to the nation in 2017.

 A large part of this journey encompasses its contributions to the local social service sector through successively providing leadership to the Board of the National Council of Social Service (NCSS) for decades, ever since its inception as the Singapore Council of Social Service (SCSS).